We exist to make a difference in people's lives through excellent patient care

 The videos below help tell Banner Health's story.
 The story of a devoted clinical staff committed to our mission of making a difference in people's lives through excellent patient care.

-Banner Children’s Academy fosters confidence through specialized classroom instruction
+Banner Academy, formerly Banner Children’s Academy, fosters confidence through specialized classroom instruction

-Banner Children’s Academy in Tempe, Arizona, formerly the Howard S. Gray School, is a nationally accredited private school run by Banner Health for emotionally fragile children and those with autism or Asperger’s syndrome.
+Banner Academy, formerly Banner Children’s Academy in Tempe, Arizona, is a nationally accredited private school run by Banner Health for emotionally fragile children and those with autism or Asperger’s syndrome.
 The school’s class ratio of six students to a teacher means each child gets personalized attention from our dedicated faculty.
 See how Sammy Quesada, a 17-year-old high school senior, credits the school for helping her develop the confidence to dream big.
 She is now training to become a chef, a dream she didn’t believe was possible until she joined Banner Children’s Academy.

 A Girl And Her Dog: